Fujifilm: Subsidiaries

 Fuji Xerox was a joint venture between Fujifilm and Xerox Corporation of North America.
 After the dissolution of their partnership in 2019, Fujifilm made it a wholly owned subsidiary.
 In January 2020, the corporate name change was announced, from Fuji Xerox to Fujifilm Business Innovation Corporation, effective on April 1, 2021.

 Fujifilm bought Sericol Ltd., a UK-based printing ink company specializing in screen, narrow web, and digital print technologies in March 2005.

-Fujifilm de México is a Fujifilm subsidiary in Mexico that sells Fujifilm products since 1934 and has been recognized as one of The Best Mexican Companies (Las Mejores Empresas Mexicanas) from 2012 to 2015, a recognition promoted by Banamex, Deloitte México and Tecnológico de Monterrey.
+Fujifilm de México is a Fujifilm subsidiary in Mexico that has sold Fujifilm products since 1934 and has been recognized as one of The Best Mexican Companies (Las Mejores Empresas Mexicanas) from 2012 to 2015, a recognition promoted by Banamex, Deloitte México and Tecnológico de Monterrey.

 Fujifilm is active in pharmaceutical products and contract manufacturing through its subsidiaries including Fujifilm Toyama Chemical, Fujifilm Diosynth Biotechnologies, etc.

-As of July 2020, the Fuji film Group has two operating companies, which encompass more than 300 subsidiaries in total, and three "shared services companies" under the umbrella.
+As of July 2020, the Fujifilm Group has two operating companies, which encompass more than 300 subsidiaries in total, and three "shared services companies" under the umbrella.
 The group structure and a list of some Fuji film subsidiaries are the following: